Aš: Demographics

 The present-day population in the town is roughly half of the pre-war population.

 Transport

 There are three road border crossings and one railway border crossing.
 Road border crossings lead to Bad Elster and Bad Brambach in Saxony in the east, as well as to Selb in Bavaria in the west.
 The railway border crossing leads to Selb.

-The Cheb–Hranice v Čechách railway goes through the town.
-There are three train stations: Aš (the main train station), Aš-město and Aš-předměstí (currently just a shelter).
-This railway and the first station were built in 1865.
+Aš is located on the railway lines Hof–Marktredwitz via Cheb and Aš–Hranice.
+There are three train stations and stops: Aš (the main train station), Aš-město and Aš-předměstí.
+The railway and the first station were built in 1865.
 In 1968, the old Royal Bavarian State Railways station building was demolished, and the current one was built in 1969.
-Aš station also lies on the Cheb–Oberkotzau railway.
-This railway was closed during the Cold War, but reopened in 2015.

 Education

-There are five kindergartens, four elementary schools, a gymnasium, a special school and a school of art located in Aš.
+There are five kindergartens, four primary schools, a gymnasium, a special school and a school of art located in Aš.
 A high school of textile also existed here.